Prediabetes in Midlife Women Explained by Experts

 And then there's the second part: if they do present them, a significant number don't get the answers they need or seek.

-We need women to present the problems to properly trained providers so they canactually get solutions that they can benefit from.
+We need women to present the problems to properly trained providers so they can actually get solutions that they can benefit from.

-Conditions like prediabetes are one thing, but even before they develop, there are things connected to them that we think of as standalone issues like thinning hair, stress, and just generally feeling exhausted.
 Many women don't know how to put it into words, except that generally, every minute of every day feels hard.
 And that's not something women typically say to their doctor, right?
 You don't go to your OB-GYN and say, "I'm exhausted."
 But it is a symptom.
 So we should be saying that and expecting validated answers as well.

 Catherine: Definitely.
 Touching on the exhaustion women feel during this stage, do you find that it's linked to thyroid, anemia, or something else that changes with changing hormones?

 Kathleen: We would send labs to look for things like that.
 Six percent of women have thyroid disease.
-Some have iron deficiency from periods, often exacerbated by period changes.
+Some have an iron deficiency from periods, often exacerbated by period changes.
 60 percent of women say they aren't sleeping well!

 Some of it is hormonal changes.
 So, it's generally a multimodal plan, but overall, yes, there's a lot you can do to feel better.
 You should not be going around feeling fatigued every day!

-Catherine: And related to that, I'd love to hear your thoughts on Veozah, which was recently FDA-approved.
+Catherine: And related to that, I'd love to hear your thoughts on Veozah, which was recently FDA-approved.Â

 Kathleen: It's a great option.
 It can work for women experiencing hot flashes and night sweats.
 When it comes to hot flashes and night sweats, I know people joke about them, and there are always these Saturday Night Live skits on midlife women fanning themselves.

-They're funny, but the reality is they can impact health quite a bit They're associated with the worst cardiovascular outcomes, including strokes and heart attacks, and they cause significant sleep disruption.
+They're funny, but the reality is they can impact health quite a bit.
+They're associated with the worst cardiovascular outcomes, including strokes and heart attacks, and they cause significant sleep disruption.

 Poor sleep can have links to so many things: weight gain, daytime fatigue, conditions like prediabetes, and quality of life issues.